Star Trek: Aftermath (Klingon Phase)

 GM NOTES FOR PLAYERS NEW TO THE SYSTEM:

 The game is a D100 based system, which is really easy to use and understand.
 You use percentile (D100) dice, and the goal is to roll low.
 The game is skill based, with skills ranging from 1 (barely know anything) to 100+.
 On an exceptional roll (a 5 or less) there is a chance of actually improving the skill you are using, and on exceptionally high rolls ugly things can. and often do, happen, and they don’t always happen to you.
 There are modifiers that can adjust your rolls up and down, of course, but a 100 on the die is a 100 on the die and is a massive fail no matter what, just as a 01 is a massive success.
-A skill level of less than 10 means you have incidental knowledge about the topic (you know something about shuttlecraft for example).
-A 10+ means you are qualified (can pilot one with no roll necessary under normal circumstances).
-A 40+ means you are professional (you can pilot one under challenging circumstances).
-A skill of 80+ means you are expert (you can pilot one under extreme circumstances).
-A skill of 96+ means you are a leader in the field (you can successfully pilot your shuttlecraft under dire circumstances).
+A skill level of less than 10 means you have incidental knowledge about the topic (you know something about shuttlecraft or you can tell what language that alien is speaking even if you don’t understand a word of it for example).
+A 10+ means you are qualified (can pilot a shuttlecraft or have a general conversation with that alien in that language with no roll necessary under normal circumstances).
+A 40+ means you are professional (you can pilot your shuttle under challenging circumstances or give a speech to a planetary governing body in their language without sounding like an idiot, considered fluent).
+A skill of 80+ means you are expert (you can pilot your shuttlecraft under extreme circumstances or you are completely fluent with no accent and even have a regional dialect or two).
+A skill of 96+ means you are a leader in the field (you can successfully pilot your shuttlecraft under dire circumstances or you know more about their language than their scholars do).

-The Character Generator you are going to use tonight represents a LOT of work done by Chris, along with creative contributions from me, and data entry from both of us (and others).
-I have asked Chris to help me help you through the character building process and he knows what is and is not reasonable for the campaign, so between us we should be able to knock this out and get everyone’s character done in one evening.
+The Character Generator you are going to use represents a LOT of work done by my good friend Chris Pinckard, along with creative contributions, development, and core ideas from me, and data entry from both of us (and others).
+It will help me help you through the character building process and what is and is not reasonable for a good character build in the campaign, so that we should be able to knock this out and get everyone’s character done in one evening.
+Unlike other games, while your characters stats and skills are important, your decisions as a player are far more important to your overall success and your best character will be well rounded and multiply capable rather than a designing the ‘perfect combat platform’ that many people build in other gaming systems.
 The generator takes the FASA creation system and runs it as written, nothing deleted.
-The generator overlays a personality simulator and event generator onto the FASA character.
-The events generated have an impact on the personality of the character as the character’s history is built up, and the personality has an impact on the events that are created.
-It is dynamic; it works well, and creates complex, varied, interesting characters.
-You are NOT locked into the personality generated, it is a starting point, but if you change, you will need a rationale for some of the events that happened to you if you vary off of it.
+The generator overlays a personality simulator and event generator onto the FASA character_.
+The events generated have an impact on the personality of the character as the character’s history is built up, the personality has an impact on the events that are created, and these impact the promotions in rank of the character and how quickly they happen.
+It is dynamic; it works well, and creates complex, varied, interesting characters. (_To see how dynamic, try building a joined Trill character sometime!)
+You are NOT locked into the personality generated, it is a starting point, but if you change it, you will should create a rationale for some of the events that happened to you if you vary off of it.
 You may need the rationale anyway; some of the events are really interesting!
 You can build what you want, and the system will not allow you to build something that goes against the rules or the campaign.
-Basically, if it came from the system it’s a legal character with the following exceptions:
+Basically, if it came from the system it’s a legal character with the following campaign exceptions:

 No Ferrengi or Romulan character above the rank of Lt.
 Cmdr.